 Visiting Krakow can be an unbeatable way to get into Polish gastronomy.
 If this is one of your plans, this article will be useful.
 I have analyzed all the gastronomic options in the city to bring you the most interesting and the most representative ones.
 I wanted that, through them, you can not only fill your stomach but also learn more about the country.

 1. Gastronomic route through the markets of Krakow

 There are two exceptional markets in Krakow: the one located in the Market Square and the Stary Keplarz.
 The first one is very oriented to tourists, although it has interesting Polish gastronomic and handicraft products; the second one has a more local approach.
-Let me explain what you can find in each one...
+Here's what you can find in each...

 Let's start at the beginning: the Cloth Market.
 It is located on the Market Square and, with its 40,000 square meters, is one of the cores of urban life in Krakow.
 It is, in fact, a must-see and must-do in Krakow.

 Inside the Cloth Market you will find a wide variety of stalls with typical Polish products.
-Of course, it has a strong tourist orientation, so you will find the most typical, such as, for example, vodka, sweets such as gingerbread cookies and the famous Wedel chocolate.
-Nevertheless, it is well worth it.
+Of course, it has a strong tourist orientation, so you will find the most typical, such as, for example, vodka, sweets like gingerbread cookies and the famous Wedel chocolate.
+However, it is very worthwhile.

 Moreover, it is an opportunity to broaden your tourist experience, especially because there are many things to see and do in the Krakow Market.
 For a more traditional experience I suggest a hop over to the next market.

 Stary Keplarz Market is an open-air market.
 It is just 700 meters from the center, so it can be a great option to extend your gastronomic route.
 In this market, as I say, more of a focus on typical products, you can find: